 - Changes in skin, urine, or stool color

 - Severe headache, dizziness, or fainting

 - Hallucinations, confusion, or unusual behavior

-- Sudden pain or popping
+- Sudden pain or popping of joints

 - Swelling or fluid collection

 Any of these symptoms are serious and should be reported to your doctor immediately.

 What Are the FDA’s Warnings About Fluoroquinolones?